kasparsd/sign-in-with-apple/readme.md

 - [Apple Developer Account](https://developer.apple.com/programs/enroll/) ($99 per year) for registering your site with Apple.

 - [Configured Sign In with Apple for the web](https://help.apple.com/developer-account/#/dev1c0e25352).

+- [Service ID identifier](https://developer.apple.com/account/resources/identifiers/list/serviceId) (such as `com.yourdomain.signinwithappleplugin`) with "Sign In with Apple" service enabled.

 ## Credits